-You’ve got a really good handle on the design for a new circuit using some standard parts that you’ve always used, but no one has told you yet that those parts are unavailable.
+You’ve got a really good handle on the design for a new circuit using some standard that you’ve always used, but no one has told you yet that those are unavailable.
 Then when you do find out the bad news, you have to redesign the circuitry to accommodate a replacement part.
 Not only do you have to redesign that circuit, but you have to check to make sure that your changes don’t affect other areas of circuitry too.
 Those are the days that you wish that you had called in sick.

 You really don’t want to redesign circuitry to accommodate component replacement at this stage of the design

 That Initial Pain Could Lead to Other Problems Down the Line

 As frustrating as that initial pain is, the problems that can arise from it further down the line could be even worse.
 Having to wait for part information can be demoralizing.
 It’s hard to maintain the energy that you started the design with the longer you wait and eventually you will drift into other projects.
 The longer something sits on the shelf the longer it will take for you to pick it back up and, as we all know, wasted time translates to wasted money.

 Without a direct connection to the information on the components that you want to use, you are completely at the mercy of others to keep you updated.
 You won’t always know which are available to use from the vendor or which ones aren’t.
 Without up-to-date information, there’s also no way to know current pricing or even which might already be in stock.